 But the Earth is an extremely messy system, with complex, interacting parts that can impact this process.
 Researchers have thus found it hard to explain why this relationship between surface temperature and outgoing heat is so linear and simple.
 Obtaining an explanation could help climate scientists to model the effects of climate change.

-MIT’s Department of Earth, Atmospheric and Planetary Sciences (EAPS) have found the answer, together with a prediction for when this linear relationship will collapse.
+Currently, researchers from MIT’s Department of Earth, Atmospheric and Planetary Sciences (EAPS) have found the answer, together with a prediction for when this linear relationship will collapse.

 They noticed that Earth discharges heat to space from both the planet’s surface and from the atmosphere.
 As both heat up, say because of the addition of carbon dioxide, the air holds more water vapor, which, in turn, serves to capture more heat in the atmosphere.
 This strengthening of Earth’s greenhouse effect is called water vapor feedback.
 Significantly, the team found that the water vapor feedback is just adequate to cancel out the rate at which the warmer atmosphere releases more heat into space.